The Frankenstein Theory: Plot

-Professor Jonathan Venkenheim, interviewed by a film crew, reveals that Mary Shelley's Frankenstein is a fictionalized account of his ancestor Johann's scientific and medical accomplishments.
-Interviewed separately, Venkenheim's girlfriend Anne reveals that he's been suspended and scoffs at his theory.
-This view is shared by the film crew, though Vicky, the director, stands up for her friend.
-In their next interview with Venkenheim, he discusses how the Illuminati were trying to discover the secret of life when Johann secretly founded genetics.
-However, because Johann destroyed his notes, Venkenheim has no proof.
+When interviewed by a film crew, Professor Jonathan Venkenheim claims that Mary Shelley's Frankenstein is a fictionalized account of his ancestor Johann's accomplishments.
+Venkenheim's girlfriend Anne, interviewed separately, scoffs at his theory and reveals his recent suspension.
+The film crew shares her view, except for the director Vicky who is Venkenheim's friend.
+Venkenheim discusses how the Illuminati were trying to discover the secret of life when Johann secretly founded genetics.
+As Johann destroyed his research notes, presumably to keep it out of the wrong hands, Venkenheim has no proof.

 Venkenheim and the film crew leave for Canada, stopping along the way to meet Clarence, who survived an encounter with the monster.
 Clarence identifies his attacker using a sketch of what Venkenheim claims is a nineteenth century murderer.
 Clarence, a meth dealer, reacts erratically to this claim.
-Shaken and scared, the crew quickly leaves and berates Venkenheim while picking up their guide, Karl.
-Citing his obsession, Anne breaks up with Venkenheim, but he remains undeterred despite Karl's reluctance.
-Along the way, Venkenheim reveals the monster is an experiment in longevity and argues that the monster can unlock many scientific mysteries.
+Shaken and scared, the crew quickly leaves to pick up their guide, Karl.
+Citing his obsession, Anne breaks up with Venkenheim, but he remains determined.
+Along the way, Venkenheim reveals his belief that the monster is an experiment in longevity and can unlock many scientific mysteries.
 The group eventually abandons their car in favor of snowmobiles.
-Eric, the producer, shoots footage of a mysterious figure, while Venkenheim claims to feel the monster's presence.
-The group hears wolves howling, though Karl mocks their concerns.
+Eric, the producer, catches glimpses of a mysterious figure, while Venkenheim claims to feel the monster's presence.
+The group hears wolves howling, though Karl dismisses their concerns.

 At their destination, they find an old yurt and some bones, seemingly validating Venkenheim's theories.
 Luke, the camera man, briefly sees something moving in the distance.
 Venkenheim produces a map, theorizing the monster follows a large herd of caribou and kills in self-defense when he approaches civilization.
 The crew reacts with fear and anger, and Brian almost gets into a fight with Venkenheim; Vicky defuses the situation.
 Karl disputes the existence of a monster and instead suggests a bear, telling them a story about a friend who was terrorized by a polar bear.
 Karl concludes by warning them not to mess with the forces of nature.
 At night, they hear wolves howling again, but a monstrous growling cuts them off.
 Venkenheim thinks it's the monster, but Brian disagrees.